scottyschup/ruby-curriculum/projects/chess.md

 `HumanPlayer` class.
 Don't implement a `ComputerPlayer`, but your design should allow that to be easily added at a later date.

+#### Notes
-**Note**: Do not concern yourself with tricky moves like "en passant".
-Likewise, **don't implement castling, draws, or pawn promotion**; if you finish early work on other things.
-You should handle check and check mate, however.
+* Do **not** concern yourself with tricky moves like "en passant".
+Likewise, **don't implement castling, draws, or pawn promotion**.
+You **should** handle check and check mate, however.
+* Once you get some of your pieces moving around the board, call over your TA for a code-review.

-Here's a four-move sequence to get to checkmate from a starting board for your checkmate testing:
+* Here's a four-move sequence to get to checkmate from a starting board for your checkmate testing:
   * f2, f3
   * e7, e5
   * g2, g4
   * d8, h4

 [wiki-chess]: http://en.wikipedia.org/wiki/Chess